HITL Approval Gates

 |---|---|---|

-This endpoint is workflow-centric: it is the queue you use when governed workflow steps need review.
-Enterprise also exposes a broader HITL queue surface for richer reviewer operations, but the workflow approval endpoints are the right starting point for most engineering teams.
+This is the workflow-centric listing: it is the queue you reach for when governed workflow steps need review.
+For MAP-backed plans, use the plane-scoped listing below to get plan_id populated on every entry.
+Enterprise also exposes a broader HITL queue surface (/api/v1/hitl/queue) for richer reviewer operations that are plane-neutral.

 Approve a Request